IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ## Prerequisites

+!!!
+Note
-*Note - The prerequisites found on the main [readme.md](../README.md) are also required for this example.*
+The prerequisites found on the main [readme.md](../README.md) are also required for this example.

 * BACnet Simulator (Docker)

 ## Configuration

-In-order for the BACnet Example to work, you will need to edit some of the configurations.
+In-order for the BACnet example to work, you will need to edit some of the configurations.
 The configurations that are required to be edited will have "(required)" within there title.